 A seed gatherer’s ode to a boab tree

-I came by sea, as hungry as cement
+I came by sea, as hungry as cement,

-In search of the ancient boab’s seeds
+in search of the ancient boab’s seeds.

-I knew they stood beneath a desert sun
+I knew they stood beneath a desert sun,

-Far away from grasslands of wheat
+far away from grasslands of wheat.

-From legends told by ancestors
+From legends told by ancestors,

 Their trunks are fat,

-Look for the wrinkled packaging
+Look for the wrinkled package,

-Keeping fresh stories of time and water
+keeping fresh stories of time and water.

-A reservoir of histories, from seed
+A reservoir of history, from seed

-To nimble branches of thirsty leaves
+to nimble branches of thirsty leaves.

-Seek the silhouette of lonely
+Seek the lonely shapeshifters,

 Like us forced to the fringes of liveable dirt

-Follow their perfume at twilight
+Follow their perfume of shy flowers,

-Sending the hot day to its sleep
+Sending the hot day to its sleep,

-Or learn the trade of breathable air
+Or learn the economy of breathable air,

 Clare L Rolfe 2021 Photo Boab Derby WA

-With the recent climate change talks via the GOP26 conference I was pleased to read about agreements to end deforestation of by countries like Brazil, Russia and Indonesia who have some of the largest areas of forest in the world.
+With the recent climate change talks via the GOP26 conference I was pleased to read about agreements to end deforestation by countries like Brazil, Russia and Indonesia who have some of the largest areas of forest in the world.

 Trees are the best engineers on the planet, and were probably the reason animal life including our can exist at all.
 They once ruled earth as the main living species in pre-historic times.
 An interesting perspective about trees in what is called the Anthropocene age (ie age of the human) as environmental engineers, and that animals are mere props to the vegetal life system which existed before us and is now in serious danger of decline due to human activity.
 Without plants specifically trees this planet would be uninhabitable.
 Lets face it we need O2 to breath and they are very efficient at making it from CO2.